 1. Early Registration: It is highly encouraged for teams to register at fish.bluewatermovements.com.
 Teams may pre-register for the tournament online or by mail.
 Registrations sent by mail should be forwarded to Bluewater Movements, Inc. PO Box 50114, Lighthouse Point, FL 33074.
 Payment may be made by check or credit card (MC, Amex & Visa Accepted).
 Make check payable to Bluewater Movements ($397.50).
 Please note teamname and phone number on check.
-Early entry fees sent by mail must be postmarked by July 22, 2016.
-Payment by check will not be accepted after July 22nd.
+Early entry fees sent by mail must be postmarked by TBD.
+Payment by check will not be accepted after TBD.

 3. Entry Forms: Registration must be completed by the captain or owner with appropriate fees and registration information.
 Officials in the Saltwater Showdown reserve the right to refuse application or entry into the tournament at their discretion with or without cause.

 4. Anglers: Each boat may register as many anglers as they choose.
 Participating anglers should be registered in advance of fishing.
 Please notify the committee of any angler changes prior to the start of fishing.

 5. Eligible Species: Dolphin, Kingfish, Wahoo, Blackfin tuna, and Cobia

 6. Fish Limit: A maximum of 10 fish may be weighed in per boat.
 Each boat may weigh in a total of 4 fish per species.
 Each fish must weigh a minimum of 10 pounds.
 Fish that do not meet these requirements will not count.
 All boats must adhere to state of Florida recreational bag limits as they pertain to all eligible species.
 Boats possessing commercial licenses may not utilize them during tournament competition.